Democracy Live

 Overview

-In collaboration with Dell and Microsoft, the OmniBallot Tablet offers a fully accessible ballot marking device leveraging the security and accessibility of Windows 10 IoT Enterprise and Dell hardware.
+In collaboration with Dell and Microsoft, the OmniBallot Tablet provides an accessible ballot marking device (BMD) running on Windows 10 IoT Enterprise and Dell hardware.
 The OmniBallot Tablet is the first vendor-neutral, off-the-shelf ballot marking device that has been reviewed and approved by an EAC-approved independent test lab and tested and deployed in multiple states.
-The OmniBallot Tablet is designed to provide all voters, including voters with disabilities, the same off-the-shelf, secure computer technology in the polls as they have at home.
+The OmniBallot Tablet is designed to be familiar to voters who use personal tablets.

 Voting Process